Zuri Tibby

-Zuri Tibby (born September 1, 1995) is an American model from Florida.
+Zuri Alexis Tibby (born September 1, 1995) is an American model from Florida.
 She was discovered in a shopping mall at the age of 15.
 It was announced on August 24, 2016, that Tibby would become the first black model to be a spokesmodel for Victoria's Secret PINK.

 Tibby also appeared in the PINK segment in the Victoria's Secret Fashion Show 2016 and the next year in the Victoria's Secret Fashion Show 2017.